 The presence of a balanced polymorphism in the coding region of Adh could explain the relatively high level of polymorphism observed in that region.
 The existence of a balanced polymorphism at a single site can lead to higher levels of neutral polymorphism at linked sites (Strobeck 1983).
 The reason this can occur is that during the time that the balanced polymorphism is maintained by selection, new mutations will tend to accumulate in the region tightly linked to the selected site.

-Copying these words exactly is plagiarism, even if you put "(Hudson et al. 1987)" at the end.
+Copying these words exactly, without blockquoting (as I've done here) or quotation marks, is plagiarism, even if you put "(Hudson et al. 1987)" at the end.
 It's also plagiarism if you just change a few words, like this:

 A balanced polymorphism in the coding region of Adh could explain the high level of polymorphism in that region.
 The existence of a balanced polymorphism at a single site can cause higher levels of neutral polymorphism at linked sites (Strobeck 1983).
 This is because during the time that the balanced polymorphism is maintained by selection, new mutations will accumulate in the region tightly linked to the selected site (Hudson et al. 1987).